MetOffice/simulation-systems/source/WorkingPractices/developing_change.rst

 comments to explain what the code is doing.

-The vast majority of changes will be based around a project's source code.
-Every change is different, but there are a few key attributes that increase the complexity of a particular change.
+The vast majority of changes will be based around a project's source code, though there are other infrastructure areas involved.
 Rarely, the developer may alter one of these *without* modifying the source code.

+Every change is different, but there are a few key attributes that increase the complexity of a particular change and should be considered
+carefully:

 .. toctree::
-    :caption: Things to Consider
+    :caption: Development Checklist
     :maxdepth: 1

     documentation